 Attempt Tongariro Alpine Crossing and reward yourself with the emerald blue lake at the summit

 The crossing is situated in Tongariro National Park, a UNESCO World Heritage site and also the oldest National Park in New Zealand.
-Many tourists put this crossing, dubbed as one of the best one-day hikes in the world, in their must-do New Zealand list.
+Many tourists include this crossing, dubbed as one of the best one-day hikes in the world, in their must-do New Zealand list.
 You should do it too!

 Booking information: Book your hiking trips online or at your accommodation around Whakapapa or Turangi